WuChao-2024/tros_en_wuc_check_fork/docs/quick_start/cross_compile.md

 If using minimal_build.sh for minimal compilation, you can further compress the deployment package size by executing `./minimal_deploy.sh -d "install_path"`.

-### Install tros.b
+### Install

-Copy the compiled install directory to the Horizon RDK and rename it as tros.
+Copy the compiled directory to the Horizon RDK and rename it as tros.
 Here, we place the deployment package in the /opt/tros directory to be consistent with the deb installation directory.

-### Compile a specific version of tros.b
+### Compile a specific version

-In the section **Compile tros.b**, in the step 2 **Get tros.b source code**, the default is to fetch the latest version of tros.b source code.
+In the section **Compile**, in the step 2 **Obtain the Code**, the default is to fetch the latest version of tros.b source code.
 If you need to get a specific release version of the source code, you need to make the following modifications:

 ```bash
 ## Get the configuration file